Rebuilding Trust After Narcissistic Abuse

 2. Set Realistic Expectations for Trust

-Trust doesn’t mean expecting perfection from others.
-It’s about learning who is truly safe.
+Trust isn’t about expecting others to be perfect.
+It’s about figuring out who is truly safe.

 ✔ Observe actions, not just words.